DataDog/documentation/content/en/metrics/nested_queries.md

 {{% /collapse-content %}}

-## Higher Resolution Queries over Historical Timeframes
+## Higher resolution queries over historical time frames

-As a reminder, every metric query contains an initial layer of time aggregation (rollup) which controls the granularity of datapoints shown.
+Every metric query contains an initial layer of time aggregation (rollup) which controls the granularity of datapoints shown.
 Datadog provides default rollup time intervals that increase as your overall query timeframe grows.
-With nested queries, you can now access more granular, high-resolution data over longer, historical timeframes.
+With nested queries, you can access more granular, high-resolution data over longer, historical timeframes.

  {{< img src="/metrics/nested_queries/higher-res-query-example.png" alt="example of higher resolution queries over historical timeframes in the UI" style="width:100%;" >}}

 {{% collapse-content title="Higher resolution example query" level="h5" %}}

-Historically when querying a metric over the past month, you would see data at 4-hour granularity by default.
-You can now use nested queries to access higher granularity data over this historical timeframe.
+Historically, when querying a metric over the past month, you would see data at 4-hour granularity by default.
+You can use nested queries to access higher granularity data over this historical timeframe.
 Here's an example query graphed over the past month where the query batch count is initially rolled up in 5 minute intervals.
 Then multilayer time aggregation is applied to calculate the standard deviation in time of this nested query over 4 hour intervals for a more human-readable graph.

-_Note: We recommend you define your initial rollup with the most granular rollup interval and use multilayer time aggregation with coarser rollup intervals to get more user-readable graphs._
+_**Note**: Datadog recommends that you define your initial rollup with the most granular rollup interval and use multilayer time aggregation with coarser rollup intervals to get more user-readable graphs._

 In the UI or JSON tab, it would look as follows: